scaleway/serverless-functions-python/README.md

 ## 🎓 Contributing

-We welcome all contributions to our open-source projects, please see our contributing guidelines <link>.
+We welcome all contributions to our open-source projects, please see our contributing guidelines.

 Do not hesitate to raise issues and pull requests we will have a look at them.